 The Braque Du Bourbonnais is a unique breed and is going to need a unique breeder.

 Realistically, unless you’re roaming the beautiful outskirts of France, it’s going to be difficult to find a reputable breeder of this canine.

-They are incredibly rare, and is most likely going to result in you traveling.
+They are incredibly rare and are most likely going to result in your traveling.
 When you find a breeder, things you need to ask yourself include:

 - Is there enough space in this establishment?
 This dog needs a lot of space, and the breeder needs to provide that.

 - Does the breeder pay enough attention to the dogs?
-We all know dogs need to be socialized in order to fit into this world.
+We all know dogs need to be socialized to fit into this world.
 Does the breeder kickstart this process?

 - Does the breeder actually know anything about this breed?
 You need to see the breeder’s knowledge to determine whether it is a cash grab or not.